breuderink/epsilon/README.md

 # Epsilon
-Epsilon is a library with small functions for machine learning and statistics written in plain C. The functions are well tested and decoupled.
+Epsilon is a library with small functions for machine learning and statistics written in plain C. The functions are decoupled and well tested.

 [![tests and examples](https://github.com/breuderink/epsilon/actions/workflows/tests.yml/badge.svg)](https://github.com/breuderink/epsilon/actions/workflows/tests.yml)